XCurrency/xc/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `blocknetdxd` for your own use.
+You can ignore this section if you are building `xc3d` for your own use.

-blocknetdxd/blocknetdx-cli binaries are not included in the blocknetdx-Qt.app bundle.
+xc3d/xc3-cli binaries are not included in the blocknetdx-Qt.app bundle.

-If you are building `blocknetdxd` or `blocknetdx-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `xc3d` or `xc3-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: